Bunyod-Suvonov/penguins-wardrobe/README.md

+The repository is a modified version of penguins-wardrobe by @pieroproietti.
+The repository aims to be a theme for the linux distribution made for UM-SJTU JI

 # penguins-wardrobe

 It is a repository mainly consisting of .yaml files and simple bash scripts used by eggs to create customizations of Linux systems starting from a minimal image - referred to as "naked" - to achieve a complete system.